Abortion vs. Adoption? How to Choose What’s Right For You

 For every 149 women who choose to have an abortion, only 1 woman chooses adoption.
-These numbers show that women today might not know that there are other options besides abortion.
+These numbers show that women today might not know the alternatives to abortion.
 It shows that education is needed about pregnancy choices other than abortion.
+It’s common to think that abortion is a “quick fix” to a huge problem.
+Many believe abortion is more confidential, cheaper, and better for their long-term mental health.
+But in reality, that’s not necessarily the case.
+Adoption is confidential, free, and can be the right answer to an unplanned pregnancy.

 If you’re going back and forth between abortion vs. adoption, here’s a comparison: